GEORGE HOBSON 1893 – 1917

 “Losses in the ranks amounted to 231 and among the killed was 2nd Lieut.
 L.W.
 Mansell…Many honours fell to the battalion.”

-His mother Julia living at the Pot & Glass Inn, Low Etherley received his possessions 15 October 1917 – photos, card, cigarette case, soap case and cotton bag.
+George’s father George, then living at the Pot & Glass Inn, Low Etherley received his possessions 15 October 1917 – photos, card, cigarette case, soap case and cotton bag and his mother Julia, his pension.

 Private George Hobson is buried at grave reference VI.D.63, Bethune Town Cemetery.
 Bethune is 22 miles north of Arras in the region of Pas-de-Calais, France.
 The town was comparatively free from bombardment and remained an important railway and hospital centre, as well as corps and divisional headquarters.
 The 33rd Casualty Clearing Station was in the town until December 1917.
 The Bethune Town Cemetery contains 3,004 Commonwealth burials of the First World War.
 At grave reference VI D 74 lies 14526 Private Ralph Wardle from Evenwood Gate.